ssomagani/voltdb-tick-stack/README.md

 ## Using and creating Dashboards

-Some dashboards are provided as guides
+Some dashboards are provided here as guides and starting points to build dashboards to solve your specific needs.

 ### Transactions Global